2013/03/13

 2. I got born again in 2004 after listening to a sermon on TBN.

-3. I’m happy to be single and see it as an opportunity to devote my time to seeking and serving God more (1 Corinthians 7).
-I don’t mind staying that way.
+3. I’m single and see it as an opportunity to devote more time to seeking and serving God (1 Corinthians 7).

 4. I recently shaved my hair and find that it is easier for me to manage it that way.